ayushagarwal95/tutorial-rlbox/README.md

 * Once all functions are sandboxed, you could start writing the verifiers for each return value and out parameter from the library APIs.
 * For writing these verifiers, you need to go through the API documentation of the library to make note of the expected values.
 * Verifiers are written using the following set of APIs, they expect as parameter a verifier function (a promise) which can run checks on the tainted value and copy over a suitable value into the application memory.
-Some of the APIs for verifying are:
+Some of the common APIs you would need for verifying are:
   * `copy_and_verify()`
   * `copy_and_verify_buffer()`
   * `copy_and_verify_string()`